 There is a new ray of hope in addressing the HIV epidemic amid the challenges posed by global shocks such as the covid-19 pandemic.
 UN member countries adopted a new Political Declaration on HIV and AIDS (replacing a 2016 declaration) at the High-Level Meeting on AIDS held between June 8th and 10th 2021.
-Within this, member states affirmed commitments to reach the goal of ending AIDS as a public health threat by 2030, in line with Sustainable Development Goal 3 (target 3.3).
-Targets were set to reduce the number of annual new HIV infections to under 370,000 and annual AIDS-related deaths to under 250,000 by 2025.
-Furthermore, world leaders committed to reinforcing global, regional, national and subnational responses to the HIV epidemic through enhanced engagement with a broad range of stakeholders-including regional and subregional organisations and people living with, at risk of and affected by HIV and AIDS.
+Within this, member states affirmed commitments to reach the goal of ending AIDS as a public

 The declaration also incorporates a critical component of the HIV epidemic: the differential impact among vulnerable groups and key populations.
 Currently, high levels of HIV infection among adolescents is a major concern in Sub-Saharan Africa, which accounts for 80% of new infections among adolescents globally.
-Young women and girls carry the heaviest burden of HIV in the region-in 2021 adolescent girls and young women aged 15-24 accounted for 63% of new infections in Sub-Saharan Africa.
-In the light of this, a commitment was made to reduce the number of new infections among adolescent girls and young women to below 50,000 by 2025.
+Girls and young women carry the heaviest burden of HIV in the region-in 2021 the female population aged 15-24 accounted for 63% of new infections in Sub-Saharan Africa.
+In the light of this, a commitment was made to reduce the number of new infections among the cohort of girls and young women aged 15-24 to below 50,000 by 2025.